wholeNaNyards/wholenanyards.com/src/pages/2018-07-11-headless-raspberry-pi-setup/index.md

 [//]: # 'Raspberry Pi'

-The Raspberry Pi is a great device.
-It's affordable, powerful, and easy to use.
+The Raspberry Pi is an inexpensive yet powerful mini computer.
+Among its countless uses, it can be used to automate your home, run a server, or even make a video game system.
 This post will cover how to set up a Raspberry Pi using SSH, without the need for peripherals such as a USB mouse or keyboard.

 To begin, we will need the following items:

 - **Raspberry Pi** (Model 3B is what I'm using here although I've recently done this setup with a Model 1B+ so any should work)
 - **Micro SD Card** (8GB or more, older models need regular SD cards)
+- **SD Card Writer**
 - **Power Supply** [(5V 2.5A)](https://www.raspberrypi.org/documentation/hardware/raspberrypi/power/README.md)
 - **Ethernet Cable** (Optional, some models have built in WiFi)
 - **Laptop or PC** (For SSH)